fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

       - ./mongo_data:/data/db
 ```

-The above will create a directory called _mongo_data_ to your local filesystem, and map it into the container as _/data/db_.
+The above will create a directory called _mongo_data_ to your local filesystem and map it into the container as _/data/db_.
 This means the data in _/data/db_ is stored outside of the container but still accessible by the container!
 Just remember to add the directory to .gitignore.

-Another great method is by using a named volume:
+A similiar outcome can be had with a named volume:

 `docker-compose.yml`